cuinutanix/2048/README.md

 =======
 A tiny OS that runs a graphical version of the game 2048.
-This OS is run inside virtual machines in lieu of showing "Operating system not found" message on the Nutanix virtualization plation.
+This OS is run inside virtual machines in lieu of showing "Operating system not found" message on the Nutanix virtualization platform.

 It is released by Nutanix under permissive open source license for educational purposes.
 It demonstrates the bare minimum required for booting a x86 processor